Natalia Garibotto Shows Off Curvaceous Derrière In String Bikini While Sunning On The Beach

 The popular influencer was adjusting her bathing suit bottoms in the third slide, which saw her from behind.
 As she leaned forward, she exposed a good deal of her sandy derrière.

-Natalia was standing in the next image, which caught her from the front.
+Natalia stood in the next image, which caught her from the front.
 She tugged on her bottoms while gazing at the lens.
 Her bronze skin glowed in the sunlight as it popped against the turquoise water.

-The model was sitting down in the fifth snap.
-With her back the the camera and her legs spread, she showcased her shapely thighs and thin waist.
+The model sat down in the fifth snap.
+With her back to the camera and her legs spread, she showcased her shapely thighs and thin waist.
 She looked to one side while the wind blew her long blond locks.

 The final photo captured Natalia from the front.
 Her ample chest and trim midsection were on display as she smiled at the lens.